vasuk526/terraform-provider-azurerm/website/docs/r/active_directory_domain_service.html.markdown

 * `notifications` - (Optional) A `notifications` block as defined below.

 * `replica_set` - (Required) One or more `replica_set` blocks as defined below.
-A managed domain must have at least one replica set with the same location as the Active Directory Domain Service resource.
+A managed domain must have at least one replica set, and the first must have the same location as the Active Directory Domain Service resource.

 * `resource_forest` - (Optional) A `resource_forest` block as defined below.